clareaulab/clareau-lab-website-old/_members/jonathan-levine.md

 research in the “real-world evidence” space.
 Before Flatiron Health, Jonathan studied Computational Neuroscience & Math at the University of Pennsylvania in Philadelphia.
 Outside of lab, you can find Jonathan outdoors rock climbing 🧗 or backpacking 🏕, or indoors playing chess ♟ or doing the New York Times daily crossword 🧩.
+Jon rotated in the Lareau Lab in Winter 2024 before joining the Greenbaum and Victoria Labs.